 Tracy joined the University of Manchester in 2013 first as a research associate and then as a lecturer.
 Her research involves designing and evaluating behaviour change interventions across a range of behaviours.
 Her research involves a range a methods including laboratory studies, field work, systematic reviewing and meta-analysis.

 Professor David French*: Professor of Health Psychology

 After working at the Universities of London (King's College), Cambridge, Birmingham and Coventry, David moved to Manchester in 2012.
-His research focuses on risk communication and interventions to change behaviours to promote health, especially interventions with reach and which result in maintenance of changes.
+His research focuses on interventions with reach (e.g. those aiming at changing behaviour), and which are is feasible to implement.